MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 3. Select the appropriate Company from the Company drop-down list.

 4. Mark the check box for the Security Role ID created for the Professional Services Tools Library objects.
-The example Role ID is “PSTL.”
+The example Role ID is *PSTL*.

 5. Choose Save to save the new User Security Setup.